-"He was my whole world" — Port Arthur teen who died in wreck had beaten death twice before - Port Arthur News
+"He was my whole world" — Port Arthur teen who died in wreck had beaten cancer, was starting college - Port Arthur News

 Honoring his memory

 Thursday is the first day of classes for the students at Bob Hope High School.
-Acosta said there will be counselors available for students when they learn of Castelanos’ death.
+Acosta said there will be counselors available for students when they learn of Castellanos’ death.

 A vigil is planned for 6:30 p.m.
 Thursday at the school soccer fields.
 Barragan will be there, he said, and her son’s friends will be there to tell stories about him to honor his memory.

-In addition, a bench will be added to the picnic area where students eat lunch that will have Castelanos’ name as well as the names of other students who have passed away, Acosta said.
+In addition, a bench will be added to the picnic area where students eat lunch that will have Castellanos’ name as well as the names of other students who have passed away, Acosta said.

 The grieving mother said she wants the community to know how much it means to her to hear all of the wonderful stories of her son.